-[Planning Code, Zoning Map - 1500 Mission Street Special Use District]
+[General Plan Amendments - 1500 Mission Street Project]

-Ordinance amending the Planning Code to create the 1500 Mission Street Special Use District to facilitate development of the 1500 Mission Street (Assessor's Parcel Block No. 3506, Lot Nos.
-006 and 007) project, to regulate bulk controls in the Special Use District, to modify Zoning Map SU07 to place the project site into this Special Use District, and Zoning Map HT07 to establish the height and bulk district designations for the project site; adopting findings under the California Environmental Quality Act; making findings of consistency with the General Plan, and the eight priority policies of Planning Code, Section 101.1; and adopting findings of public necessity, convenience, and welfare under Planning Code, Section 302.
+Ordinance amending the General Plan by revising the height and bulk designations for the 1500 Mission Street project, Assessor's Parcel Block No. 3506, Lot Nos.
+006 and 007, on Map 3 of the Market and Octavia Area Plan and on Map 5 of the Downtown Area Plan; adopting findings under the California Environmental Quality Act; making findings of consistency with the General Plan as proposed for amendment, and the eight priority policies of Planning Code, Section 101.1; and adopting findings of public necessity, convenience, and welfare under Planning Code, Section 340.